UntitledsTakenNOOOO/dehacked-attack/README.md

 RESURGENCE (Joshy, 2014):
 * Evil Marine (Slow Variant): A variant of the evil marine that moves at less than 20% of the speed.
 Spawns very rarely with revenants, and is still very deadly.

+MAYAN MISHAP (Tango, 2014):
+* Greater Mancubus: A variant of the mancubus that can fly and has a slightly deadlier attack pattern.
+* Cyber Baron: A cybernetic baron that occasionally fires rockets from its one cybernetic arm.

 VALIANT (skillsaw, 2015):
 * Valiant Imp: This variant on the imp shoots faster fireballs in sets of two.
 * Valiant Demon: These guys bite MUCH faster than ordinary pinky demons.